Animate

 - In 2016, Adobe Flash CC was renamed Adobe Animate CC.

-- In Animate 2021, File>New presents you with a screen with a number of choices:
+- In Animate 2023, File>New presents you with a screen with a number of choices at the top:

 - HTML5 Canvas - Widely supported on desktops and mobile devices - uses HTML5 and JavaScript and runs in a web browser.
-The HTML5 Canvas format was introduced into Flash/Animate to address the fact that support for the .swf format in mobile (see below) was discontinued about 2011 or 2012.
+The HTML5 Canvas format was introduced into Flash/Animate to address the fact that support for the .swf format (the previous format) was discontinued about 2011 or 2012 in mobile, first in Apple and then in Android..

 - So go ahead and choose the dimensions, the frame rate, and the platform type to start with a new movie.

 - Animate interface - The Tools appear at the left, the Timeline at the bottom.
 The rectangular area in the middle (the Stage) defines what is visible in the movie at that frame.
 The current frame is specified by the blue arrow at the bottom (called the playhead).
-If an object is off the Stage in the current frame (as specified by the playhead), it is not visible in the movie in that frame.
+If an object is off the Stage in the current frame, it is not visible in the movie in that frame.

 - Layers - if a layer is above another in the list of layers, the contents

-of that layer will be in front of the contents of the other layer on the Stage and in the movie.
+of that layer will be in front of the contents of the other layers in the movie.

 Animate Drawing Tools

-In versions of Animate before 2020, about 24 tools showed up in fixed positions in the toolbar, with additional tools hidden underneath some of the tools.
-In Animate 2021, only 9 tools show up initially.
-Others can be added to the toolbar by clicking the three dots (Edit Toolbar) and dragging the desired tool to the desired position on the toolbar.
+In addition to the tools showing in the toolbar, others can be added to the toolbar by clicking the three dots at the bottom (Edit Toolbar) and dragging the desired tool to the desired position on the toolbar as shown below.

 Stroke Only Drawing Tools